jwadams25/Rivers_Stats_25_26/01_Introduction_to_EDA_with_R_Tutorials/01_Tutorial_Keys/2_KEY_EDA_Numerical_Data.md

 foundation laid down, you are now **ready to explore real data to begin uncovering the stories hidden within them.**

-# By the end of this tutorial I should be able to…
+# By the end of this tutorial I should be able to… {#by-the-end-of-this-tutorial-i-should-be-able-to}

 1: Load the proper libraries before I start exploring the data.